-The GNC Committee is responsible for overseeing these ESG-related risk management processes and their disclosure, recommending Board of Director approval, as appropriate.
+The GNC Committee is responsible for overseeing our ESG matters and ESG performance is incorporated into our STIP scorecard.
 Freehold's 2019 ESG report can be found on Freehold's website at www.freeholdroyalties.com but is not to be considered part of this Information Circular.